The author is a guitarist and bassist with over 35 years of experience as a musician.

-Finding the right bass guitar is hard enough, but when your budget is $300 or less it might seem like the best instruments are out of your price range.
+Finding the right bass guitar is hard enough, but when your budget is $300 or less, it might seem like the best instruments are out of your price range.
 While it is true that many outstanding mid-level bass guitars will be beyond your reach, you'll find there are some real gems out there that you can grab for less than three Benjamins.
 If you know where to look, that is.

 This article can help!
 I've whittled the choices down to my five favorite bass guitars for under $300.
 They're solid instruments made by some of the top bass guitar builders in the world.
 These bass guitars are perfect for serious beginners, bassists looking to upgrade from a starter instrument, or veteran bassists who want to expand their collections without dropping a lot of cash.

-When it comes to musical instruments it is as true as with anything else: The lower you go in cost the more you have to worry about quality.
+When it comes to musical instruments, it is as true as with anything else: The lower you go in cost, the more you have to worry about quality.
 That means it is so important to choose wisely when you are in the market for a budget bass.

-While that should make you think twice about some of the bargain-basement brands out there, when we're talking about companies like Ibanez, Fender, Jackson, Epiphone and Music Man you can rest easy knowing their reputations for excellence extend to their mid-level gear.
+While that should make you think twice about some of the bargain-basement brands out there, when we're talking about companies like Ibanez, Fender, Jackson, Epiphone, and Music Man you can rest easy knowing their reputations for excellence extend to their mid-level gear.

+These are some of the top bass guitar companies out there.
 That's why they made my list, and I wouldn't recommend them if I didn't think you could trust their stuff!

 So let's look at some bass guitars!